The Road I’m On

-Yeshua/Jesus says that there are two roads: a broad way that leads to destruction and a narrow way that leads toward life.
+In the Bible we read that Yeshua/Jesus said there were two roads: a broad way that leads to destruction and a narrow way that leads toward life.
 While many of us may desire the way that leads toward life, he said, “few there be that find it”.

 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.
 (Matthew 7:13-14 KJV)

-The road we’re on, while we hope is the strait and narrow one, periodically presents us with choices to make concerning our next steps.
+While I hope the road I’m on, along with my husband, is the narrow one that leads to life, it periodically presents us with choices to make concerning our next steps.

-But oftentimes there are small divergent paths off these main roads we’re on, and they can go unnoticed, primarily due to our being swept up with the mainstream, we don’t bother looking for alternate routes.
+But oftentimes there are small divergent paths off these main roads, and they can go unnoticed, primarily due to our being swept up with the mainstream, and we don’t bother looking for alternate routes.

 When one of those small divergent paths grabs our attention, like when we come across something in the Bible that begs us to question, we are tempted to explore it further.